 One of the features that blockchain technology offers is a method to create more efficient networks to process financial transactions.
 Many U.S.-based companies are seeking out ways to streamline their current work processes, so they invest in blockchain technology as a way to boost their bottom line.
 Examples include the efforts of groups such as the R3 Consortium, and the adoption of robust blockchain resources by new companies like Bloq, as well as by “old guard” companies like IBM.

-The sold-out "Consensus 2016: Making Blockchain Real" conference in New York City was notable for its many big name presenters from both inside (Gavin Andresen, Vitalik Buterin) and outside (Larry Summers, Delaware’s Governor Jack Markell) the Bitcoin world.
+The sold-out "Consensus 2016: Making Blockchain Real" conference in New York City was notable for its many big-name speakers.
+They came from both inside (Gavin Andresen, Vitalik Buterin) and outside (Larry Summers, Delaware’s Governor Jack Markell) the Bitcoin world.
 It was clear that the amount of “suits” at this event signaled a major shift from the early days of Bitcoin and blockchain culture that drew technology-oriented crowds rather than investors.

 The rise and success of Bitcoin opened the door for a deeper interest in blockchain, which is where U.S. companies are now focusing.

 At this point, the blockchain is two things.
 The first meaning of the word refers to a currently operating and open distributed network that is processing Bitcoin transactions worldwide.
 Bitcoin also refers to a concept that can be used by any company to build its applications.
 Many companies of all sizes became aware of the efficiencies that come along with blockchain technology, and now they want to use this concept to power their current systems.

 The good news is that, thanks to the tools and resources being created by firms like Circle, Bloq, Gem, and Factom, non-technology companies will be able to harness the concept of blockchain for their own uses.
 The question that remains is whether these applications will truly disrupt the current standards or whether they will merely shift things around.